arfar/C_glob_escape/README.rst

 * Use PATH_MAX everywhere I can to put limits on loops etc.

+* Handle malloc errors properly/at all.
+Look into other functions that could fail and handle them.

 * Take in optional string_lengths, similar to strlen and strnlen.

 * Confirm that ``]`` is not being escaped correctly,

   - if not working, fix escaping ``]`` properly after ``[``.

-* Write a function that will insert into string inplace so no need for extra malloc.
+* Write a function that will insert into string in-place so no need for extra malloc.

 * Investigate more efficient algorithms (may need to ask external help for